Jkutkut/Xun-GuiTos/README.md

 ## Special mentions:
 - Special thanks to [Paula]() for her help with the creative design of the project.
+- This game has been created using "[The Resistance](http://devir.es/producto/la-resistencia/)" game as inspiration.
 - Icons:
     - Gun icons: Made by smalllikeart: [link](https://www.flaticon.com/authors/smalllikeart)
     - Users: Made by Vitaly Gorbachev: [link](https://www.flaticon.com/authors/vitaly-gorbachev)